Fitness and Your 13- to 18-Year-Old

 Motivating Teens to Be Active

-Parents should try to give teens control over how they decide to be physically active.
-Teens are defining themselves as individuals and want the power to make their own decisions, so they're reluctant to do yet another thing they're told to do.
-Emphasize that it's not what they do; they just need to be physically active regularly.
+Parents should give teens control over how they decide to be physically active.
+Teens want to make their own decisions, so give them a choice.
+Emphasize that it's not what they do — they just need to be active.

 Once they get started, many teens enjoy the feelings of well-being, reduced stress, and increased strength and energy they get from exercise.
 As a result, some begin to exercise regularly without nudging from a parent.

-For teens to stay motivated, the activities have to be fun.
+For teens to stay motivated, the activities should be fun.
 Support your teen's choices by providing equipment, transportation, and companionship.
 Peers can play an influential role in teens' lives, so create opportunities for them to be active with their friends.

-Help your teen stay active by finding an exercise regimen that fits with his or her schedule.
-Your teen may not have time to play a team sport at school or in a local league, but many gyms offer teen memberships, and kids might be able to squeeze in a visit before or after school.
+Help your teen stay active by finding an exercise plan that fits with his or her schedule.
+Your teen may not have time to play a team sport at school or in a local league.
+But many gyms offer teen memberships, and kids might be able to squeeze in a visit before or after school.